 The data on density of Commelina benghalensis with their square root number presented in Table 3 and Fig. 3 delineate that the effect of treatments was found significant with the application of different herbicides.
 Lowest density of Commelina benghalensis was found in Pre-emergence: Diclosulum @ 26 ga.i/ha + post-emergence: Propaquizafop 2.5% + Imazethapyr 3.75% @ 2litre/ha (0.93) and the highest weed density of this weed found in weedy check (21.44) at 15 DAS in main plot.
-At 30 DAS the lowest weed density found in Weed-free check (2 hand weeding at 20 and 40 DAS) (1.55) and the highest weed density of Commelina benghalensis found in weedy check (19) in main plot.
+At 30 DAS, the lowest weed density found in Weed-free check (2 hand weeding at 20 and 40 DAS) (1.55) and the highest weed density of Commelina benghalensis found in weedy check (19) in main plot.
 At 60 DAS the lowest density of Commelina benghalensis found in weed free check (0) and the highest weed density found in weedy check (25.8) in main plot.
-With respect of microbial strains application the Commelina benghalensis weed density found significant at all three stages of crop.
+With respect of microbial strains application, the Commelina benghalensis weed density found significant at all three stages of crop.
 Lowest weed density of Commelina benghalensis was observed in Bradyrhizobium daqingense @ 10 g/kg seed+Bacillus aryabhataii @ 10 g/kg seed (Consortia) 15, 30 and 60 DAS (9.52, 5.6 and 7.62) respectively in sub plot.
-In interaction density of Commelina benghalensis was found significant.
+In interaction density of Commelina benghalensis was found to be significant.

 3.1.1.4 Digera arvensis density (1 m2)